Flagstaff Defective Tire Attorneys | Phillips Law Group

 Tire blowouts and other mishaps that occur at high speeds often lead to fatal and catastrophic injuries.
 If you or a loved one was harmed by a defective tire, you may be eligible to file a claim for compensation.

-At Phillips Law Group, we have provided legal services to Arizona ridents for more than decades and have recovered over $750 million in compensation for over 155,0000 clients.
+At Phillips Law Group, we have provided legal services to Arizona ridents for more than decades and have recovered over $1 billion in compensation for over 155,0000 clients.
 This includes a $4,000,000 recovery for a fatal car accident caused by a defective tire.

 Our Flagstaff defective tire attorneys offer a free consultation where we can discuss your claim and explain your legal rights.
 There are no upfront costs, so there is no risk to you.
 We can be contacted 24/7 over the phone or online.